x

 Posted by Aurora City Schools Levy Information Page on Friday, September 20, 2024

-If passed, levy funds will be used to maintain what Ravenna School District offers, focusing on retaining and increasing high-performance staff, reinstating value-added programs and services, enhancing extracurriculars, and welcoming community members to use the school's facilities.
+The Ravenna School District said it intended levy funds to be used to maintain its offerings, focus on retaining and increasing high-performance staff, reinstate value-added programs and services, enhance extracurriculars, and welcome community members to use the school's facilities.

 More information can be found HERE